-Professional Bodies and organisations EngNZ Engineering NZ ESI Electricity Supply Industries EWRB Electrical Workers Registration Board Electricity Supply Capstone Reference Group The group is made up of representatives from the Electricity Supply industry (ESI) that Waihanga Ara Rau CIWDC is responsible for as a Standards Setting Body (SSB).
-Its purpose is to progress and maintain effective relationships between Waihanga Ara Rau CIWDC, education providers and stakeholders in the development and use of Capstone unit standard or skill standard within approved programmes in ESI.
-NZQA New Zealand Qualifications Authority Te Pūkenga Nationwide tertiary training organisation that has responsibility for delivering vocational training towards qualifications and micro-credentials listed on the NZQF.
+ESI.

 Waihanga Ara Rau Construction and Infrastructure Workforce Development Council (CIWDC) The WDC (see below) responsible for providing skills leadership, standards setting functions for the construction and infrastructure industries.
 Waka Kotahi Waka Kotahi NZ Transport Agency Workforce Development Council (WDC) Responsible for providing skills leadership and standards setting functions for their industries, including external moderation of on and off job assessment (on campus or online).
 Where appropriate, WDCs will set and help with capstone assessments at the end of a qualification.
 WDCs will also endorse vocational education programmes prior to them being approved by NZQA.
 There are six WDCs covering the different industry sectors.

-VIII.
+XIII.
 NZQA LEVEL DESCRIPTORS

 Level Explanation 1-2 At this level it's about basic skills and knowledge.
 Recall.
 No new ideas or problem solving.
 Activities carried out under supervision.
 Familiar processes.
 No responsibility of others' work.
 3-4 At Levels 3 and 4 the learner is building a wider range of specialised skills and knowledge.
 At Level 4 it is expected that tasks are to be completed without supervision.
 5-6 Starting from Level 5, the learner builds their highly specialised technical skills.
-Analysis, design and evaluation of a wide range of informatis expected.
+Analysis, design and evaluation of a wide range of informat is expected.
 From Level 6 onwards, the learner takes complete responsibility for personal and/or group outcomes.
 The learner performs self-directed activities.
 7-8 Start to apply advanced generic skills and/or specialist knowledge and skills in a professional context.
 From Level 8, can analyse and apply a range of processes in complex situations.
 9-10 At Levels 9 and 10 the learner demonstrates mastery of a subject area.
 They also provide original contribution to knowledge through research.